bolejko/SzekeresPy/README.md

 - Example 9: plotting the luminosity distance
 - Example 10: four sky maps: CMB, line of sight density contrast, line of sight expansion rate, line of sight Weyl

 ## Development plans

+The code is still in its early development.
+New elemetns are constantly being added, and old ones are being re-written.
+The current version is 0.46.

 - ~~ver 0.1: evolution of a model~~
 - ~~ver 0.2: light propagation~~